jsonmaf1a/jsonmaf1a/README.md

 - LinkedIn: [Kirill Petrov](https://www.linkedin.com/in/kirill-petrov-5a72b622b/)

 ## About
 > Junior Frontend Developer from Ukraine.
 I am currently studying to be a software engineer in college.
 Website development for me is both a job and a hobby, but at the same time I treat my work responsibly, I fulfill it strictly on time.
-I can design responsive websites with HMTL and CSS and I can work with Bootstrap.
+I can develop responsive websites with HTML and CSS, also I can work with Bootstrap.
 I know JavaScript at a basic level and currently I am learning React.js.

 ## Skills
 - __HTML__